The Roches: Family

 Maggie Roche had an "unusual" contralto voice—"almost a baritone".
 Terre provided a soprano that bracketed the upper range of the sisters, while Suzzy filled in the middle range.
 While touring, the sisters accompanied themselves with guitars and keyboards, occasionally with additional musicians.

-Terre Roche continues to perform publicly in New York City, and since 2016 she has led a "Sunset Singing Circle" at Battery Park in Manhattan under the auspices of the Parks Department.
+Terre Roche continues to perform publicly in New York City, and since 2002 she has led a "Sunset Singing Circle" at Battery Park in Manhattan under the auspices of the Parks Department.

 Brother David is also a singer-songwriter with his own solo album, and often backed up the trio on their recordings.
 Maggie's son, Felix McTeigue, recorded three albums (one with his group Filo) and was a producer for others.
 Suzzy's daughter, Lucy Wainwright Roche, has also contributed vocals on the Roches' and McTeigue's albums, and in 2007 produced an EP of her own, 8 Songs, followed by 8 More in 2008 and tours opening for acts such as Amos Lee and the Indigo Girls.
-Lucy has released three full-length albums: Lucy (2010), There's a Last Time for Everything (2013), and Little Beast (2018).
+Lucy has released three albums: Lucy (2010), There's a Last Time for Everything (2013), and Little Beast (2018).
 Her father is Loudon Wainwright III, and she is the half-sister of singers Martha and Rufus Wainwright.